 Buy if: you're a woman and want one of the best-value endurance, touring and general-purpose bikes around.

 Van Rysel — the name means 'from Lille' after the location of Decathlon's global headquarters — is Decathlon's performance range.
 There are two sub-ranges: the AF series are aluminium framed bikes with carbon forks while the CF bikes have carbon fibre frames.

 For the fairly modest prices, the CF bikes have a surprisingly nice frame.
 Decathlon's Ultra Evo Dynamic carbon fibre frame, which Decathlon claims weighs just 850g in a size Medium, and the fork 320g, builds into stiff, light performance bikes with internal cabling.
 Those frame and fork weights are impressive for bikes in this price range.

 The most eye-catching part of the carbon-fibre frame is the large and angular down tube.
 The head tube is tapered, the bottom bracket is Press Fit 86, and the carbon seatpost is held in place by an integrated wedge-style clamp.

 Decathlon bills this new model in its Van Rysel range of sporty bikes as an endurance bike, with a newly-designed aluminium frame, and a full Shimano 105 groupset including the brakes and chainset, components that are often swapped out for cheaper models.

-It rolls on Fulcrum Racing 6 wheels shod with Michelin's highly-regarded Lithion training tyres, and overall looks like an excellent deal.
+It rolls on Fulcrum Racing 6 wheels shod with Michelin's highly-regarded Lithion training tyres, and overall looks like a good deal.